 Base maps display boundaries on a map and can contain polygons, polylines, 3D polygons, 3D polylines, 3D polymesh objects, points, text, images, or metafiles.
 Base maps can be overlaid with other map layers to provide details such as roads, buildings, streams, city locations, areas of no data, and so on.
-Base maps can be produced from vector files, images, and data files.
+Base maps can be produced from vector files, images, download from online XYZ Tiles mapping servers, and data files.
 Individual base map objects can be edited, moved, reshaped, or deleted.
 Symbology can be added to a base map to communicate statistical information about the map features.
-Empty base maps can be created and used for drawing objects on other maps.
-Raster (image) and vector base maps can be downloaded from online WMS, OSM, and WFS mapping servers.
+Empty base maps can be created and used for drawing objects on other